 After 13 years, 10 months and 18 days, Prohibition ended with the ratification of the 21st Amendment on December 5, 1933.
-Eighty years later, look back at America’s remarkably sober celebration of “Repeal Night” and the surprising identity of the state whose vote wiped out Prohibition.
+Look back at America’s remarkably sober celebration of “Repeal Night” and the surprising identity of the state whose vote wiped out Prohibition.

 By the 1930s, it was clear that Prohibition had become a public policy failure.
 The 18th Amendment to the U.S. Constitution had done little to curb the sale, production and consumption of intoxicating liquors.
 And while organized crime flourished, tax revenues withered.
 With the United States stuck in the throes of the Great Depression, money trumped morals, and the federal government turned to alcohol to quench its thirst for desperately needed tax money and put an estimated half-million Americans back to work.